|

 I feel that successes with the Russians while they are at Houston are sketchy at best.
 Some of them (Tokarev, Morukov) haven't sent out anything either.
 The best strategy for me would be to get the unsigned litho or glossy and send it to Star City.
 This will take time, but the long term successes there are good.
 I printed myself a few of the digital files available on the HSF website and sent them to Russia. |

-gobbledock New Member Posts: From: Registered:
+gobbledock New Member Posts: 3 From: melbourne victoria australia Registered: Nov 2002

 |